 IVM offer tailor made treatment programmes for Japanese Knotweed, Giant Knotweed, Hybrid Knotweed and Giant Hogweed.
 All treatments undertaken by IVM are guaranteed.

-Invasive Vegetation Management & Treatment Ltd (IVM) offer guarantees for Japanese Knotweed (JK) using the latest application techniques and scientific research to ensure successful treatment of Japanese Knotweed, Giant Knotweed and Hybrid Knotweed.
+Invasive Vegetation Management & Treatment Ltd (IVM) offer guaranteed treatment of Japanese Knotweed (JK) using the IVM 'FAST' System, this system uses the latest application techniques and scientific research.

-The company has a wealth of experience in the scientific treatment of invasive plants, and can tailor a treatment programme to suit any construction programme.
-We pride ourselves on their Health and Safety and Environmental awareness, with all operatives trained to high standards and being members of NRoSO, Amenity Assured and the PCA.
+The company has a wealth of experience in the scientific treatment of invasive plants, and can tailor a treatment program to suit any construction program.
+We pride ourselves on Health and Safety and Environmental awareness, with all operatives trained to high standards and being members of NRoSO and the PCA.